Carnedd Llywelyn and Foel Fras from Llanfairfechan

 Check out our Best Mountain Weather Forecast?

-Foel Fras, Drum and Northern Carneddau – Llanfairfechan to Rachub Route Map and GPX Download
+Carnedd Llywelyn and Foel Fras from Llanfairfechan Route Map and GPX Download

 Summits and Places on this Route